 STATUS In December, City Council approved the program design to use ARPA funding for home repairs and infrastructure improvements within specific qualified neighborhoods in Dallas.
 Staff are currently engaged in the hiring process, as well as communications and outreach planning.
-The application opened in May, and HOU has begun to process the first 18 applications.
+Application launch is tentatively scheduled for spring 2022.